 - Not all older lenses perform great on newer digital cameras.

 - Some lenses may need special correction.
-The Fujifilm X-Pro1 or X-E1 with Leica M-mount lenses is a good example.
-Fortunately, Fujifilm built correction features into the camera and a way to trigger them quickly from the adapter itself.
+The Fujifilm X cameras with Leica M-mount lenses are a good example.
+Fortunately, Fujifilm built correction features into the most recent cameras and a way to trigger them quickly from the adapter itself.

 That said, quite a few users are enjoying their older lenses on their new mirrorless cameras.
 Here's a quick set of advice for each of the primary mounts (I'll continue updating it as I get more experience):